zjwzcx/starter-academic/content/home/Personal.md

 ---
 # widget: experience
-widget: Personal Experience
+widget: experience
 headless: true

 # Order that this section appears on the page.
 weight: 80

-title: Experience
+title: Personal Experience
 subtitle:

 # Date format for experience